 It has a very straightforward interface for editing the robots.txt file.
 This will make it very easy to edit and remove the contents of the robots.txt file of your WordPress website to deactivate it.

-If you prefer to use a different SEO plugin, you can do so.
-The steps are very similar for each plugin.
+If you prefer a different SEO plugin, you can use it.
+The steps are very similar across all plugins.
 You must first install and activate the plugin before using it.

 2.1.
 Install and Activate the Plugin